Online Colleges in Washington

 In Washington, the Washington Student Achievement Council administers a number of financial aid programs, known as “Opportunity Pathways.”
 Here are some of these programs:

-- State Need Grant —Need-based grant for low-income undergraduates
+- Washington College Grant —Need-based grant for low-income undergraduates

 - Educational Opportunity Grant– Helps low-income students complete up to one year of college and a certificate in a high-wage, high-demand career

-- Opportunity Scholarship Program—Supports low- and middle-income students pursuing high demand majors in science, technology, engineering, math or health care; Must meet income and academic requirements
+- Opportunity Scholarship Program—Supports low- and middle-income students pursuing certificates, apprenticeships, associate or bachelor’s degrees in the STEM or healthcare fields; Must meet income and academic requirements

 - College Bound Scholarship – For 7th and 8th grade students whose families meet income requirements, are in foster care or meet other financial assistance requirements and pledge to graduate college with a GPA of 2.0 or higher, apply to college, submit the FAFSA and have no felony convictions